1and1/meetingminutesasaservice/README.md

 ## Operations

-### Prerequisites

-Prerequisites is Java 8 for running it and [Maven](https://maven.apache.org/) for building it.
-It can run on Linux and Windows.
-One start wrapper script (mmaas.sh) works on Linux.
-On Windows it only works with Cygwin (mmaas.bat).

-### Building

-Build it with Maven

-    MeetingMinutesAsAService$ mvn clean package

-### Installing
+### Installation

-After building you have a tar ball in your target directory.
-You can copy and extract this archive whereever you want.
+Install one of the Debian / Fedora packages from the [releases](https://github.com/1and1/meetingminutesasaservice/releases) section.

+After that, you have a new command installed that is called "meetingminutesasaservice".

 ### Configuring

-The software comes with a template configuration file named config.xml.template located in the config directory.
+The software comes with a template configuration file named config.xml.template installed in the directory "/usr/share/doc/meetingminutesasaservice/".
-You can edit this file and later check it using XML Schema, for example
+You can copy and edit this file and later check it using XML Schema, for example

     $ xmllint --noout --schema mmaas.xsd config.xml
     config.xml.template validates
     $

+### Running

+The software is started with the Shell wrapper script "meetingminutesasaservice":

+    $ meetingminutesasaservice -f config.xml

+Where config.xml is the config file.
+Note that the config file will get updated with the current winners.

-#### XML Configuration documentation
+### XML Configuration documentation

 An example of the configuration can be found [here](https://raw.githubusercontent.com/1and1/meetingminutesasaservice/master/src/main/resources/config.xml.template).

-##### Element possibleAttendees
+#### Element possibleAttendees

 The element contains the set of possible meeting minute writers.

-##### Element attendee
+#### Element attendee

 The element defines a single meeting minute writer.
 There are the following attributes: